 Where can I get sanitary bins?

-Initial Hygiene provides a large range of feminine hygiene waste disposal products as well as a collection service.
+Initial Washroom Hygiene provides a large range of feminine hygiene waste disposal products as well as a collection service.
 This ensures that you can dispose of any waste in a safe and environmentally-friendly manner while ensuring that your business remains complaint with UK regulations.

 Your sanitary bins will be On Site Service (OSS) every time we visit so that a consistently high level of hygiene is maintained in your bathrooms.
 We will also provide a full waste transfer certificate.

-If you would like more information about current sanitary waste disposal regulations or would like to know more about any of the products we offer, please feel free to contact Initial and we will be more than happy to help.
+If you would like more information about current sanitary waste disposal regulations or would like to know more about any of the products we offer, please feel free to contact Initial or call us on 0800 313 4972, and we will be more than happy to help.